Variability of MHD Instabilities in Benign Termination of High-Current Runaway Electron Beams in the JET and DIII-D Tokamaks: Experimental Analysis

 In Fig.~\ref{fig:deltaB_in_qedge3}(a), the measured perturbed $\delta B$ is shown for benign and non-benign cases that pass through or terminate at $q_{\text{edge}} = 3$.
 The MHD amplitude in benign cases increases linearly with the RE current deconfined during the event.
-This suggests that there exists a threshold in $\delta B/B$ (with $B=B_\theta\sim I_{RE}$) for which the MHD mode is strong enough to trigger a catastrophic, terminating MHD event.
-Non-benign cases exhibit a clearly suppressed MHD amplitude, insufficient to cause a proper termination.
+This suggests that there exists a threshold in $\delta B/B$ at which the MHD mode becomes strong enough to trigger a catastrophic, terminating MHD event.
+Here, $B$ represents the poloidal magnetic field, with $B_p \sim I_{RE}$ since $\delta B = \delta B_p$ and the variation in the toroidal magnetic field $B_t$ is small in this dataset, ranging only from $3.0$ to $3.45$ T. Non-benign cases exhibit a clearly suppressed MHD amplitude, insufficient to cause a proper termination.
 At the moment, it remains an open question how the recombination state of the companion plasma influences the amplitude or saturation of these MHD events.
 A possible explanation for the observed suppression is provided in Panel (b), which shows a tendency toward higher $l_i$ values in most of the non-benign cases, suggesting a more peaked RE current distribution.
+The intermittent small events do not change the measured $l_i$ values in the final phase prior to termination significantly.
 Variations in the current profiles could originate from the dependence of the RE current density distribution on the specific mechanisms by which the RE current forms during the primary disruption.
 JET, in particular, is characterized by strong RE avalanche generation, which could explain the different $j_{RE}$ profiles observed.
 This was discussed in detail by Smith \textit{et al.} \cite{Smith_2010} who predicted that the absolute pre-disruptive current can influence the RE current distribution on JET.
 Steepening of the RE current profiles, correlated with higher pre-disruptive $I_p$, was also observed on JET by Loarte \textit{et al.}~\cite{Loarte_2011}.
 Overall, these observations indicate that internal differences within the RE beam may govern the distinct MHD behavior of benign and non-benign cases in the high-$I_p$ dataset on JET.
 They suggest that the suppressed MHD activity in non-benign cases arises from a stronger peaking of the current profiles.
 It should be noted that the different localization prior to the final terminating MHD event, as shown in Fig.~\ref{fig:Rz_trajectory}, is more likely a result of subsequent compression (after an unsuccessful termination in $q_{\text{edge}} = 3$) rather than the initial cause of the differing evolution, as the non-benign cases are still rather central when they pass through $q_{\text{edge}} = 3$.